Terms and Conditions

 ・Other personal factors including health, family, financial and employment circumstances

 10. In the past, some highly motivated students with excellent reading and writing skills have worked intensively to complete the Certificate IV within 4 to 6 weeks.
-Other students have worked hard to get it done in 3 to 6 months and still others have taken 6 to 9 months, or a year or two.
+We do not recommend `rushing through` any part of the course.

 11. Unless otherwise stated in any specific Course information, LTi allows students the following maximum time to complete the Courses: